 - Faster analyst ramp-up – with a structured workbench for the SOC analyst, new hires can execute playbooks practically on day one, with step by step guidance on how to proceed with an investigation and clear escalation paths.

-- Self-documentation – “I love documenting security incidents” said no-one ever.
-Security Orchestration’s built-in collaboration and case management allows security analysts to spend more time investigating and less time creating documentation and generating reports.
+- Self-documentation – “I love documenting security incidents,” said no-one ever.
+Security Orchestration’s built-in collaboration and case management allow security analysts to spend more time investigating and less time creating documentation and generating reports.

 - Bottleneck identification – The best security orchestration platforms include powerful BI and reporting that let SOC managers identify bottlenecks and take action to remediate them, further increasing analyst productivity.